 Visuddha is associated with sky blue, the note "G" and the tone "EYE" (like my).

-Malfunctions manifest as thyroid or hearing problems, stiff neck, sore throats and colds.
+Malfunctions manifest as sleep disorders, thyroid or hearing problems, stiff neck, ear, neck or shoulder pain, sore throats and colds.
+People with an imbalanced throat chakra may have difficulty expressing themselves, have control issues, or have addictions.

 People who are stronger at the lower three chakra communicate separateness or individuality and have limited understanding of others.
 They are more likely to label people as 'good or bad' and their communication reflects 'black and white' thinking.